SkooveLearn PianoDownload on the App Store

 Mystical moments and atmosphere

-A great place to start for beginner level piano players is not a song per-se, but Skoove’s Mystical moments and atmosphere lesson.
+A great place to start for beginner level piano players.
+It’s not a song per-se, however Skoove’s Mystical moments and atmosphere lesson provides a foundational understanding for making spooky tunes.
 In this lesson, the first thing you learn is to play the whole-tone scale, which has a quite evocative sonority, characteristic of many Halloween piano songs.
-By the end of the lesson you get to play a short song to a full piano accompaniment provided by Skoove.
+It’s a great way to practice a scale that comes up in lots of Halloween music.

 Go to the lesson